 Just for fun, here's a Triangle and a Ramp wave after being mixed together and after it's been through the dual Korg MS20 filter.
 You can see the high frequency resonance, produced by the filter, on parts of the wave form:

-You can see that the output voltages are all around the 10 Volt except for the squarewave which is 13.4 Volt.
+You can see that the output voltages are all around the +10 Volt except for the squarewave which is +13.4 Volt.
 I recently received a batch of 10 Volt Zener Diodes from China and I have soldered those in over the squarewave output and now all signal outputs are at the same 10Vpp level.
 Perfect!
 You might have wondered why there is a 2K resistor (R22) in series with the squarewave output.
 Well, it's there to make the Zener-diode work.
 Zener-diodes always need a resistor in series with them for them to function as voltage regulators.
+The zener brings down the voltage from 13.4V to 10V so there's 3.4 Volt that has to be shaven off.
+That voltage is dropped over the 2K resistor and that's why it's there.

 I made a little demo video showing the main features of this VCO.
 Sorry it's not very good, speech is not loud enough.
 Don't be fooled by the scope image, the signal really is 0 to +10Vpp but the scope measures the VCA output and that is -5/+5V.
 The VCA is also the cause for the slight rounding in the saw- and triangle waves.
 You can not hear that in the sound though.
 The VCA works fine.
-Btw, this video was made before I added the Sinewave option so that is not demonstrated here:
+Btw, this video was made before I added the Sinewave option so that is not demonstrated here.

 TUNING THE VCO: